Projects Focusing on the “Marolles-Midi” District of Brussels

 Testimony by camp survivors and hidden Jewish children from the district.
 Creation of a “Marolles-Midi” DVD based on a montage of extracts from the Auschwitz Foundation’s audiovisual archives.

 1930-1942.
-Mémoire juive du quartier Marolles-Midi, Bruxelles [1930-1942: Jewish memories of the Marolles-Midi district of Brussels] is a French-language documentary based on a selection from interviews which the Auschwitz Foundation recorded during the 1990’s with six survivors of the Nazi camps.
+Mémoire juive du quartier Marolles-Midi, Bruxelles [1930-1942: Jewish Memories of the Marolles-Midi District of Brussels] is a French-language documentary based on a selection of interviews that the Auschwitz Foundation recorded during the 1990s with six survivors of the Nazi camps.

 These six adopted “Marollians” are Joseph Berman, David Blum, Hélène Gangarska, Baron Maurice Goldstein, Henri Kichka and Maurice Pioro.

 We follow them as they settle into the district.
-They go on to recount the fateful period from the entry into force of the first anti-Jewish measures in Belgium to the roundups which from 1942 onwards led to their deportation to Auschwitz, where almost half of Belgium’s Jews were murdered.
+They they recount the fateful period from the entry into force of the first anti-Jewish measures in Belgium to the roundups which, beginning in 1942, led to their deportation to Auschwitz, where almost half of Belgium’s Jews were murdered.

 Photos of the first showing of the documentary at the Botanique in February 2012